• Skip to primary navigation

 We love snagging the latest and greatest and sharing our thoughts!
 Check out all of our other Trader Joe's reviews here.

-« Air Fryer Sticky Maple Brussels Sprouts
+« Air Fryer Maple Brussels Sprouts

 Creamy Harissa Pasta »